Product

 28 June 2023

-Fitting an office into a small room can be a challenge, so here are some of our tips.
+Setting up an office in a small room can be a challenge, here are some of our tips .

 A strategic location

-Place the desk near a window to benefit from natural light and views, if possible.
+Place the desk near a window to benefit from natural light and a view, if possible.

-At Woodcab’s, we offer 3 types of opening to the outside : our large fixed window (ideal for transporting to the outside), our strip window (perfect for ventilation and views from the office), and our glass door, which brings in more light.
+With Woodcab’s, we offer 3 types of openings to the outside: our large fixed frame (ideal for being transported outside), our ribbon window (perfect for ventilation and having a view from the office), and our glass door which allows more light to enter.

-In a compact office, every centimetre counts.
-Modular furniture can be adjusted and reconfigured to maximise the use of available space.
+In a compact office, every centimeter counts.
+Modular furniture can be adjusted and reconfigured to maximize the use of available space.

-Workspace requirements can vary from day to day.
-Modular furniture means you can quickly adapt the environment to suit the tasks at hand.
+Workspace needs can vary from day to day.
+Modular furniture allows the environment to be quickly adapted to the tasks at hand.
 This promotes versatility and efficiency.

-A real saving in terms of taste : rather than investing in several fixed pieces of furniture, modular furniture can fulfil several functions.
+A real improvement in style: rather than investing in several fixed pieces of furniture, modular furniture can fulfill multiple functions.
 This can reduce purchase and maintenance costs.

-As your profession develops or your needs change, modular furniture can be adapted to keep pace with these changes.
-This avoids having to buy new furniture every time you change.
+As your profession evolves or your needs change, modular furniture can be adapted to accommodate these changes.
+This avoids having to buy new furniture every time your needs change.

-Have you thought about maximising storage space by installing wall-mounted shelves ?
-These are ideal for books, files and office accessories.
+Have you considered maximizing storage by installing wall shelves?
+These are ideal for books, files, and office accessories.

-A word of advice : make sure you install them at the right height to avoid visually overloading the room.
+One piece of advice: make sure to install them at the right height to avoid visually cluttering the room.

-Light colours, such as white, beige or light grey, reflect natural and artificial light better, helping to brighten up the space.
-This reduces the need for intense artificial lighting, which can be more pleasant for your eyes and requires less electricity too.
+Light colors, such as white, beige, or light gray, reflect both natural and artificial light better, brightening the space.
+This reduces the need for intense artificial lighting, which can be easier on the eyes and uses less electricity.

 They also give the illusion of a larger space, creating a more open and less confined atmosphere, which can help reduce feelings of claustrophobia.

-What’s more, they act as a neutral backdrop, making it easy to add touches of bright colour or decorative elements to personalise the space without making it feel cluttered.
+In addition, they serve as a neutral backdrop, making it easy to add pops of bright color or decorative elements to personalize the space without it looking cluttered.

-So opt for light colours to give an impression of openness and brightness, a more positive and relaxed atmosphere, which can contribute to employees’ well-being and a pleasant working atmosphere.
+Opt for light colors to give an impression of openness and brightness, a more positive and relaxed atmosphere, which can contribute to employee well-being and a pleasant working environment.

-It also helps to minimise errors and health risks.
-By ensuring that you have the right quantity and quality of light, you can optimise your efficiency at work while preserving your well-being.
+It also helps minimize errors and health risks.
+By ensuring you have the right amount and quality of light, you can optimize your work efficiency while preserving your well-being.

-So make sure you have good lighting at your work surface, with an adjustable desk lamp for example.
-Combine this with a wall light that will provide the necessary illumination for the whole space, without taking up floor space.
+Therefore, ensure you have good lighting at work level, for example with an adjustable desk lamp.
+Combine this with a wall light which will provide the necessary lighting for the entire space, without taking up any floor space.

 A clutter-free office can have a significant impact on health.

-By eliminating clutter, you reduce mental stress, promote clarity of mind and improve concentration.
-A clean, organised workspace can also reduce distractions, increasing productivity.
+By eliminating clutter, you reduce mental stress, promote mental clarity, and improve your concentration.
+A clean and organized workspace can also reduce distractions, which increases productivity.

-What’s more, a clutter-free office allows better air circulation and limits dust accumulation, contributing to a healthier environment for your lungs.
+In addition, a clutter-free desk allows for better air circulation and limits dust accumulation, thus contributing to a healthier environment for your lungs.

-In short, a tidy desk is not only pleasing to the eye, it also promotes your general well-being.
-So avoid clutter by keeping only the essentials on your desk.
-A word of advice : it’s a good idea to run cables through the worktop so that you can hide them but still have easy access to them.
+In short, a tidy desk isn’t just pleasing to the eye; it also contributes to your overall well-being.
+Avoid clutter by keeping only the essentials on your desk.
+A tip: ideally, run any stray cables along the work surface to hide them while still allowing easy access.

-With Woodcab, the office layout has been carefully thought through and is designed to be modular, so that even in a small space you can have everything you need to be both productive and comfortable !
+With Woodcab, the office layout has been carefully considered and is designed to be modular, so that even in a small space you can have everything you need to be both productive and comfortable!

-Thanks to our perforated panels, it’s very easy to attach different elements such as shelves, pictures, coat hooks, etc. We also offer our own sleek furniture elements as an option.
+• Thanks to our perforated panels, it is very easy to attach various elements such as shelves, pictures, hooks, etc. We also offer our own minimalist furniture elements as an option.

-All in all, a compact, modular office that’s separate from the home is a wise choice, as it allows you to isolate yourself and make the most of the space available, while offering the flexibility needed to adapt to the changing needs of a modern working environment.
+In short, a compact, modular office separate from the home is a wise choice, as it allows you to isolate yourself and make the most of the available space while offering the flexibility needed to adapt to the changing needs of a modern work environment.

 Press